 Call Our Macon Hit and Run Lawyers Today

 When you are injured due to a hit and run case in Georgia, you need to hire a professional personal injury lawyer from Bethune Law Firm.
 We are a trusted name for all your personal injury cases.
-Call Bethune Law Firm at 1-800-INJURED right now to handle your hit and run lawsuit.
+Call Bethune Law Firm at 4048757800 right now to handle your hit and run lawsuit.